-My family loves green beans any way you make them, but this is one of the favorites!
-It's deliciously rich with the sauteed garlic, butter, and a splash of broth while cooking.
+My family loves green beans any way you make them, but this is one of my favorites!
+It's deliciously rich with sauteed garlic, butter, and a splash of broth while cooking.

-Plus I like to top the green beans (string beans) with bacon.
+Plus, I like to top the green beans (string beans) with plenty of crispy bacon.
 The bacon is completely optional, of course, but bacon and green beans really go together.

+My recipe for garlic green beans only calls for a few simple ingredients.
 The bacon adds time to the overall cooking, so for an ever quicker sauteed green beans recipe, the bacon can totally be left out.
-No one really complains when you dish up this go-to veggie with dinner!

 If you have heirloom string beans, the tip can be 'snapped' back.
 Pulling it away will pull the 'string' (or vascular tissue) that runs down the length of the green beans on the seam of the pod.